YeaishTurj/Library-Management-System/README.md

 - **Frontend**: EJS (Embedded JavaScript), HTML, CSS
 - **Other Libraries**:
   - `uuid` for generating unique IDs
-  - `method-override` for handling PUT and DELETE methods in forms
+  - `method-override` for handling PATCH and DELETE methods in forms

 ---